novax-exchange/.github/principals/toolchain.md

 # IDE
 Paid IDE
-- Jetbrains all in one
+- Jetbrains all in one (All Products Pack subscription)

 Free IDE
 - VSCode